Spotlight / By Serena Solomon / July 12, 2017

 An outdated master bath becomes a sanctuary, complete with double vanity, walk-in shower, and strategically placed tile

-Project: Turn an old, run down bathroom into something elegant, calming, and uncluttered.
+Project: Turn an old, run-down bathroom into something elegant and calming

 Before: Mary Ann and Frank’s three-bedroom Upper West Side apartment had done its job since they had bought it in 1992.
 But now, with their two kids grown and gone, the couple pulled the trigger on a long-planned master bathroom upgrade.
 “Our co-op building was built in 1929 and it was the bath from 1929—same tub, same tiles,” said Mary Ann, who works in publishing.
 Grime on the tiles wouldn’t budge and some tiles were no longer there at all.
 Paint peeled off the walls and with no vanity, shampoo bottles were always on prime display.